LET DAYLIGHT RECOVERY SERVICES HELP WITH VICODIN ADDICTION

 Stage two is a course of intensive inpatient therapy, this stage can last several weeks.
 During this stage of Vicodin treatment, personal issues will be explored that potentially led to the dependency in the first place.
 This is also the time that alternative methods to handle these issues will be given.
 Other treatments in this stage can include pain management, sound healing, reiki and meditation.
 Emotional and psychological issues also need to be addressed during trauma and cognitive behavioral therapy.

-The experts at Daylight Recovery Services are kind, caring and properly trained to help you or your loved one beat Vicodin addiction as easily as possible.
+The experts at Daylight Recovery Services are kind, caring and properly trained to help you or your loved one beat Vicodin addiction in Riverside County as easy as possible.
 And they’re available 24/7.
 Don’t suffer any longer than necessary.
 Reach out for help today.
 Call or contact us now for a free consultation.